sbonab/CarND-Extended-Kalman-Filter/README.md

 3. Compile: `cmake .. && make`
    * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./ExtendedKF `

-You can find the visualization of the estimation performance in this [video](https://youtu.be/hVaVZWJ05Jw).